-The draft principles will be refined through public engagement culminating in 2020.
+The draft principles will be refined through public engagement culminating in 2020, including through a short survey (see Attachment B).
 Once concluded, updated principles will then be brought forward for endorsement by Infrastructure and Transport Ministers in 2021.

 Once agreed to by governments, the Principles and suggested actions will be incorporated into state and territory planning frameworks, and given effect in local government planning schemes.